-The University Center (Lubbock) is one of the most popular buildings on campus for the out-of-class activities of the students.
-The center offers two ballrooms, a 1,000-seat theatre, two snack bars, cafeteria, games area, faculty club, meeting rooms, a covered court, lounge areas and TV areas.
-Recreation equipment in the games area includes pocket billiards, snooker, shuffleboard, foosball, table tennis, cards, backgammon, chess, dominoes and coin-operated amusement machines.
+University Center (Lubbock) is one of the most popular buildings on campus of the out-of-class activities of the students.
+The center offers two ballrooms, a 1,000 seat theatre, a variety of snack bars, cafeteria, games area, meeting rooms, a covered court, lounge areas and T.V. areas.
+Recreation equipment in the games area included pocket billiards, snooker, shuffleboard, foosball, table tennis, cards, backgammon, chess, dominoes and coin-operated amusement machines.

-Other services offered by the University Center include check cashing, mimeographing, poster making, lost and found, food catering, newsstand, ticket booth, automatic post office and bulletin board advertising space for students and staff.
+Other services offered by the University Center include check cashing, copy center, lost and found, food catering, newsstand, ticket booth, automatic post office, bank and bulletin board advertising space for students and staff.
 The center is open from 7:30 a.m. until 10:30 p.m. on weekdays, 7:30 a.m. until 11:30 p.m. on Friday and Saturday, and 2 p.m. until 10:30 p.m. on Sunday during the academic year.
 The center is closed on Sunday during the summer.
 The University Center plans and presents various cultural, social, educational and recreational programs each semester primarily for the student body.
 All students are eligible to work on the various committees that offer these programs where the motto is "Students programming for students."
-The activities office is also available for program advisement to campus organizations.
+The Activities Office is also available for program advisement to campus organizations.